fzkn1998/Automated-Lane-Barrier-Control-System/README.md

 MIT License - Feel free to use and modify for your projects.

-## 👨‍💻 Author

-Created with ❤️ for automated traffic management solutions.

 ## 📞 Support

 For issues, questions, or contributions: